What Pixar Understood About Emotions That 2,000 Years of Philosophy Got Wrong

 Self-awareness, then, isn't just knowing what you feel.
 It's understanding why this particular moment triggered this particular response, given your specific history.

-This connects to something Paul Bloom discusses in How Pleasure Works about the emotion of awe.
-Keltner and Haidt's research shows that awe involves a recognition of vastness — something bigger than yourself — and a need to accommodate that vastness.
-It's not a comfortable emotion.
-But it's one of the most powerful triggers for social connection, humility, and meaning.
+Take awe.
+Keltner and Haidt's research frames awe as a recognition of vastness — something bigger than yourself — and a need to accommodate that vastness.
+It's not a comfortable experience.
+It overloads your sense of self.
+But awe turns out to be one of the most powerful triggers for social connection, humility, and meaning — and it only works because the discomfort is part of the signal.
+Sand down the unease and you sand down the effect.

 The brain doesn't separate thinking and feeling